Thirteenth grade: United States

 Most jurisdictions in the United States require or offer only twelfth grade as the final year of secondary school.
 Some school districts in Oregon offer a thirteenth grade.
 In North Carolina, early college high schools may provide 5 years, providing a grade 13.

+Israel

+The educational plan for high school graduates who wish to become practical engineers prior to their mandatory army service is known as "Yud Gimel-Yud Daled" (י"ג-י"ד. lit.
+Thirteenth-Fourteenth grades) due to the study program lasting for two years (except for programs in civil engineering and architecture, which can last up to 3 years).